LostPetInitiative/study_winter_22_23/README.md

 pip3 install -r requirements.txt
 ```
 ## Train the new model
+Here are two pretrained backbone provided, after downloading these models and put them in the "source" folder
+- ms1mv3_arcface_r100_fp16_backbone.pth  # providied by deepinsight
+- Res_mag_del2img_ExtraIG_replaced_backbone.pth  # the best backbone in this study
+- Res_mag_del2img_ExtraIG_replaced_header.pth  # the best header in this study

+if we train the model from the beginning, we should input --backbone ms1mv3_arcface_r100_fp16_backbone.pth
 ```
 cd pet2023/myrun  # the folder path
 python train.py --exp_name exp1 --backbone ms1mv3_arcface_r100_fp16_backbone.pth
 ```

+if we want to continue the previous training, we should input --exp_name and --continue_train,<br>
+the default backbone is last_backbone.pth and last_header.pth
 ## Continue the previous experiment
 ```
 cd pet2023/myrun  # the folder path